-Enable Guest Check to enable the Guest Zone feature.
-Zone:
+Enable Guest Zone: Check to enable the Guest Zone feature for the 2.4 GHz band.

 Schedule: The schedule of time when the Guest Zone will be active.
 The schedule may be set to Always, which will allow the particular service to always be enabled.
 You can create your own times in the Tools > Schedules section or click Add New.